 30. Anne Frank house: Anne Frank’s story is one I think we all know.
 The Anne Frank House at Prinsengracht 263 in Amsterdam is where she lived in hiding with her family for more than two years during World War II.
 This museum and Anne Franks story is bound to make an impression you.

 31. Rijksmuseum: This museum is home to some of the Netherlands biggest artistic masterpieces.
-The museum houses pieces from the Middle Ages to p
+The museum houses pieces from the Middle Ages to present day.
+It’s most famous work is the night watch by Rembrandt.

 32. Van Gogh: The name gives it away.
 This museum is full of painting by one of the Netherlands most famous artists.